Supporting local communities through science education and charitable giving

 HOME Campaign and Community Gifts

-At an October ceremony at the LLNS office in the city of Livermore, Director Bill Goldstein presented checks totaling $100,000 to the recipients of the 2016 LLNS Community Gift Program.
-LLNS received 81 applications totaling almost $700,000 in requests.
-Thirty-four applications were selected for awards through a committee review process.
+At an October ceremony at the LLNS office in the city of Livermore, Director Bill Goldstein presented checks totaling $100,000 to the recipients of the 2018 LLNS Community Gift Program.
+Recipients were selected for awards through a committee review process.
 The majority of these awards serve children in the Tri-Valley and San Joaquin County, and focus on science, mathematics, education, and cultural arts.